-Frankly, I remain unconvinced that the results of Panda + Penguin have been a resounding success;
+Frankly, I remain unconvinced that the results of Panda has been a resounding success;

 - More harm than good has been done to thousands of innocent businesses;

-- The garbage content in many built-for-Adsense / scraper sites still dominates niches
+- The garbage content in many built-for-Adsense / scraper sites still dominates some niches

 - Authentic local businesses are still dominated in local search by parasite sites – particularly in niches such as bed & breakfast, hotels, rental cars.
 The leech sites that suck out commissions from the businesses that provide the services continue to prosper.